fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/developer/index.md

 These are the available filters.
 You could, for example, use these in your theme's functions.php file to extend the functionality of the plugin.

-- 'rtb_party_size_upper_limit' => Set the upper limit for the party size dropdown box on the settings page
+- `rtb_party_size_upper_limit` => Set the upper limit for the party size dropdown box on the settings page
-- 'rtb-max-reservations-upper-limit' => Set the upper limit for the maximum reservations dropdown box on the settings page (default 100)
+- `rtb-max-reservations-upper-limit` => Set the upper limit for the maximum reservations dropdown box on the settings page (default 100)
-- 'rtb-max-people-upper-limit' => Set the upper limit for the maximum people dropdown box on the settings page (default 100)
+- `rtb-max-people-upper-limit` => Set the upper limit for the maximum people dropdown box on the settings page (default 100)
-- 'rtb-auto-confirm-reservations-upper-limit' => Set the upper limit for the auto-confirm reservations dropdown box on the settings page (default 100)
+- `rtb-auto-confirm-reservations-upper-limit` => Set the upper limit for the auto-confirm reservations dropdown box on the settings page (default 100)
-- 'rtb-auto-confirm-seats-upper-limit' => Set the upper limit for the autoiconfirm seats dropdown box on the settings page (default 400)
+- `rtb-auto-confirm-seats-upper-limit` => Set the upper limit for the autoiconfirm seats dropdown box on the settings page (default 400)

 ## Code Snippets